 Kennedy came to Lassen Volcanic National Park on September 27, 1963, accompanied by Secretary of the Interior Stewart Udall, Press Secretary Pierre Salinger and California’s Governor Pat Brown.
 They arrived via helicopter from the Redding Airport and landed at Devastated Area, where they promptly hopped in a car and drove through the park to Manzanita Lake.

 To ensure Kennedy’s safety throughout his short visit, the Park Service sent a total of 34 uniformed personnel from seven other units of the National Park System to assist the rangers at Lassen.

-It was a short stop to Lassen on a busy trip for the president, as he quickly retired to the Manzanita Lake Lodge manager’s residence (present day Discovery Center) for a much needed rest.
-But the next morning gave the president, and nearby photographers, and exhilarating wildlife experience.
+It was a short stop to Lassen on a busy trip for the president, as he quickly retired to the Manzanita Lake Lodge manager’s residence (present-day Discovery Center) for some much-needed rest.
+But the next morning gave the president, and nearby photographers, an exhilarating wildlife experience.

 Kennedy had become obsessed with feeding deer outside the cabin, telling his aides to scour the cabin for food to feed the animals.

 When a deer presented itself outside the cabin in the morning, Kennedy ran outside to feed it bread, wearing only his pajamas and red slippers.
 After spending some time feeding the deer outside, he came back inside to announce that there would be no toast for breakfast, because the deer had eaten it all.

 Although feeding the wildlife is strictly prohibited in Lassen, the National Park Service employees made an exception for the 35th President of the United States, and the photo remains a golden remembrance of JFK and his important conservation tour.
 Along with the perfect photo op that morning, he mentioned that the Lassen superintendent had “the best job in the world.”

 After feeding the deer, JFK and his associates hopped aboard their helicopter to head further west to another beloved NorCal destination: